Jadamso/Rbooks/README.md

 # Rbooks

-This book is a collection of primers on using R for econometrics.

 * The book is found at <https://jadamso.github.io/Rbooks/>
 * The source materials are found at <https://github.com/Jadamso/Rbooks>
 * Things to fix/add are found at <https://github.com/Jadamso/Rbooks/blob/main/ToDo.md>